David Casa

 David Casa (born 16 November 1968 in Valletta) is a Maltese politician and Member of the European Parliament.
 He is Malta's longest serving MEP, having served since June 2004.
 As a member of the Nationalist Party in Malta, he belongs to the European People's Party.

 Casa has been described by Politico as a key MEP for his work as co-rapporteur on the Social Climate Fund.
 As Quaestor, he was a member of the Bureau of the European Parliament.

 He is Co-Chair of the Media Working Group of the European Parliament and the EPP's Head of National Delegation for Malta.

 Recent Work

-Social Climate Fund

-Casa is a co-rapporteur on the Social Climate Fund, a multibillion euro proposal to ensure social justice in the EU's Fit-for-55 climate package under the European Green Deal.
-The report, led jointly with Dutch MEP Esther de Lange received decisive backing by the European Parliament in committee and plenary stages.
-The final vote is due to be taken pending agreement on related controversial climate legislation.

 Key legislation

 In 2019, Casa successfully negotiated the Work-Life Balance Directive, which enshrined paternal leave as an EU right for the first time.

 In 2021, he concluded negotiations on the European Social Fund Plus, paving the way for €88 billion to be deployed in the 2021-2027 period.

+In 2023, he finalised the Social Climate Fund, a multibillion euro proposal to ensure social justice in the EU's Fit-for-55 climate package under the European Green Deal.
+The report, led jointly with Dutch MEP Esther de Lange received decisive backing by the European Parliament in committee and plenary stages.

+In 2024, as the EPP's negotiator on the EU Disability Card and the EU Parking Card, he helped reach a deal to bolster access to mobility rights across the European Union for up to 100 people living with disabilities.